Why is it important to be diagnosed?

 - Still-serving Canadian Forces members can contact their Base Medical Officer.

-- RCMP personnel can self-refer by calling the OSI Clinic or contact the Health Services Office for a referral to the OSI Clinic.
+- RCMP personnel can contact the Health Services Office for a referral to the OSI Clinic.

 What to expect